Aceersi/MeduzaV3-Pro-Decompilated/README.md

 ## About

-I didnt take the decompiled version from **https://github.com/PrattaySarkar/MeduzaV3crackedagain** I decompiled myself. so please do not be confused, oh and this version is not a crack so yea use the PrattySarkar crack.
+I didnt take the cracked version from **https://github.com/PrattaySarkar/MeduzaV3crackedagain** I decompiled and cracked myself. so please do not be confused.

-## Obfuscation Used (🔍)

-Data Obfuscation :

-"card_run.py" hide the structure. it rename his variable to like _ch, _xr, and _kx.
-This makes the code look messy .

-Payload Encryption :

-The hidden code is  inside the byte arrays OB1 through OB4. he run this encrypted code through its own custom decryption functions, _ch (a lightweight ChaCha cipher) and _xr (cascading XORs), building his code in memory
+The CC checker is a litle broken but you can fix it.

 ---